 Naomi began painting actively in 2009.
-Over the course of the past decade, she has come to focus on figurative and abstract landscapes.
+Over the course of the past decade, she has come to focus on representational and abstract landscapes.
 While some of her images are taken from photographs, others are created from her imagination.
 Naomi has exhibited in a number of galleries and other venues in the St. Louis area.
 In addition, her work has been shown in galleries in St. Louis, Missouri, Louisville, Kentucky, and overseas in Lyon, France.
 Naomi’s paintings are held in private collections across the United States as well as in collections in the Netherlands, Canada, England and Italy.

 Naomi often works in saturated colors and many of her works, some of which have had a special resonance for interior designers and decorators.
 While she considers her work fine art, Naomi is not doctrinaire about how it is viewed or appreciated.
 She welcomes the opportunity to reach viewers in a home or a gallery and has worked closely with clients on commissioned paintings.

+Naomi’s most recent work has taken her in new interpretive and technical directions.
+Still inspired by landscapes, she has developed a more minimalist (but no less complex) palate that allows her to confront shadow and light in new ways.
+Where her earlier work often draws on clouds, mists, filtered light and soft edges, Naomi’s recent explorations offer sharp edges and definitive shapes.
+These new works focus on snowy mountain scapes featuring stark contrasts of the white snow and rocks, contrasts that we often see at the extremes of the day—sunrise and sunset.
 At the same time, these new works invite the artist and the viewer to engage with the primary challenge of painting—creating a three-dimensional world on a two-dimensional surface.
 Naomi employs swaths of what appear at a distance to be flat, monochromatic surfaces to evoke the mystery and majesty of solid mountain peaks and crevasses lit by equally flat light.
 Closer inspection reveals detailed brushwork and layered paint surfaces, carefully and meticulously applied.
 Like a monumental mountainside at sunset, Naomi’s new work offers starkly contrasting fields of blacks, greys and whites built of the smallest of individual shadows.
 Some viewers have noted the similarity of these new works to Chinese or Japanese calligraphy.
 The shadowed shapes can evoke calligraphic figures, but the meaning is nature’s own, created by light and shadow.

 Naomi has had an active interest in the arts since her childhood but has pursued a varied professional life.
 She holds a BA in History and Russian Area Studies from the University of Wisconsin-Madison and speaks French.
 Her wide-ranging interests and training allowed Naomi to work prior to 2009 in a number of fields including web design, political consultancy and ESL education.
 Naomi is a native of St. Louis, Missouri, where she lives with her husband.